Getting Notary Apostille in Canada

 Ottawa, ON, Canada K1Z 6R3

-- How long does the legalization and authentication process take?
-Again, the length of time the legalization and authentication of your court documents will take will depend upon a number of factors.
-For example, do they need to be translated or notarized?
-Additionally, each individual consulate or embassy may have different requirements or fees associated with the process that will affect the timeline.
-When you contact us, we’ll give you a knowledgeable estimate of how much time the apostille notary process will take.
+- How long does the apostille process take?
+Again, the length of time for the notary apostille of your court documents will take will depend upon a number of factors, such as where they were issued.
+When you contact us, we’ll give you a knowledgeable estimate of how much time the process will take.

 - What happens if there’s an issue with my court documents?
-If there’s an issue with either obtaining your court documents or with the apostille notary process, International Documents Canada will notify you immediately and do everything in our power to resolve it as quickly as possible.
+If there’s an issue with either obtaining your court documents or with the notary apostille process, we will notify you immediately and do everything in our power to resolve it as quickly as possible.

-If you need to obtain an apostille notary on your court documents (the Canadian authentication and legalization process), or require help obtaining them, contact us today online or call 1 (888) 433-1011.
+If you need to obtain notary apostille on your court documents, or require help obtaining the court documents, contact us today online or call 1 (888) 433-1011.